 Electric snow blowers are quiet.

-The 2016 snow blowers in general are quieter than ones made 5 years ago.
+The 2018 snow blowers, in general, are quieter than ones made 5 years ago.
 For example, the Craftsman 28″ 243cc Dual Stage Snowthrower with Quiet Engine is 45% quieter than the previous model.
 Husqvarna and Toro also have models with quieter exhaust systems than older models.

 What Type Of Snow Equipment Do I Need?